...

 Going through a divorce can be a complex process, especially when it comes to the division of assets and the custody of children.
 It is important to seek the help of a professional, such as a divorce attorney, to ensure that your rights are protected and that you receive a fair settlement.

-In conclusion, it is important to be mindful of your actions during a divorce.
+In conclusion, it is important to be mindful of your actions during divorce.
 Avoiding these common mistakes can help make the process smoother and less stressful for everyone involved.

 Don’t Get Emotional in Court